DynamicMetaFlow/p5js-in-class-exercise/README.md

 ## Overview

-This exercises users the JavaScript library p5.js to learn about the basics of programming. p5.js is a decendant of Processing.
+This exercise uses the JavaScript library p5.js to learn about the basics of programming. p5.js is a decendant of Processing.
 A JavaScript framework that is designed to be easy to to use for non-programmers and designers. p5.js extends Processings core features into Javascript.

-## Files included
+**We will cover the following:**

+* p5.js basic setup
+* Statments
+* Variables
+* Conditions

+## p5.js basic setup

 This exercise includes the p5.js library and index.html and empty sketch file in whic we will write our code.